jschomay/httpacman/notes.md

 - Impliment timeout in server to give up on slow urls and try again

+- we're using a lot of libraries that all polute the global space... use something like requirejs?

 - Some servers (ex: www.retailmenot.com and www.whitepages.com) have given a 403 status (forbidden).
 Maybe this is because it checks server agents?
 Maybe we need to define ourself as a browser on our request.
 Or maybe it's just because we're running on local host right now?